roadmapsh/deprecated-version/content/guides/forward&reverse_proxy.md

 ### **Proxy Server**

 ***Every web request which is sent from the client to a web server goes through some type of proxy server.*** A proxy server acts as a gateway between client *(you)* and the internet and  separates end-users from the websites you browse.
 It replaces the source IP address of the web request with the proxy server's IP address and then forwards it to the web server.
-The web server unaware the client, it only sees the proxy server. this is extremely important from a privacy point of view.
+The web server is unaware of the client, it only sees the proxy server.

 ![Proxy Server Description](https://github.com/ebrahimbharmal007/my-images/blob/master/proxyserver_example.png)
 > NOTE: This is not an accurate description rather just an illustration.